 Another great feature in the calendar is the Custom Comparison.
 When you hit the custom comparison checkbox in the calendar, it gives you the ability to compare two custom, non-sequential date ranges.
 For example, you could compare the entire month of June to the entire month of August (seen below).

 The red and green arrows indicating change reference the difference between these two custom time ranges.
-In the example above, we can see that CNN.com’s Twitter account had a higher audience and engagement (green arrows) in August compared to June, despite less activity (red arrow).
+In the example above, we can see that the NY Times’ Facebook account had a bigger audience and more posts (green arrows) in August compared to June, yet less engagement (red arrow).

 The top of the Overview will show the select company’s audience size, activity (posting activity) and engagement on each channel.
 You can sort this graph with the column headers; Audience, Activity, and Engagement.
 This is an easy way to see where a company has the biggest audience, where they post most frequently and where they see the most engagement.